 We use the Internet to access data, explore opportunities, and make connections that would be otherwise impossible.
 Websites like Google, Reddit, Yahoo, and YouTube are prolific because of the information they provide and the communications they facilitate.

-The websites of the future will continue to break down walls and push the limits of our imaginations.
+The websites of the future will continue to break down walls and push the limits.

 5 Website Trends that will Takeover by 2020

 Long gone are the days when we had to sit down at a desktop computer to access the internet.
 With new and impressive mobile technology (smartphones, iPads, wearable tech, etc) hitting the market regularly, consumers have access to the internet anywhere, anytime.
 As mobile internet usage has been steadily increasing over the years while desktop declines, most companies recognize the NEED for a responsive website.
 Now that over 60% of web traffic is coming from mobile devices, many industry leaders are opting for mobile-first design over responsive.

 Mobile-first design takes your site beyond simply working on mobile devices to offer a truly tailored mobile experience.
 By 2020, there will be no place for websites that are not catering to their mobile audience.

 Accessible websites are designed to work with assistive technologies, like screen readers, to give users with disabilities access to the same products, information, services that are available to everyone.
 Your website should not require users to hear, see, or utilize a mouse.
 If it does, you may be alienating up to 20% of potential users.
 Additionally, The Americans with Disabilities Act (ADA) prohibits discrimination on the basis of disability and ensures “equal enjoyment” of goods and services available at public accommodations – including websites.
 This means that legally, your website must be accessible to everyone.

 If you wait till 2020 to upgrade to an accessible website, it will be too late.
 By 2020, accessibility will be the expected standard across the internet.